 A checking account is a bank account that’s designed to be the hub of your financial life, and it’s easy to deposit money into these accounts and withdraw funds, as needed.

-What a checking account is used for
+What is a checking account used for?

 Benefits of checking accounts

 Checking accounts keep your money safe and accessible, and they make it easy to automate your money management.

 Using a checking account debit card for purchases can be safer than carrying around large amounts of cash, which can help protect your money should your wallet be lost or stolen.